Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Implementation Details

 \subsection{Nearest neighbor search}

 Our method heavily relies on the point-in-cell tests, each of which requires a nearest neighbor search.
 The KD-tree is a well-known data structure that provides efficient nearest neighbor search, which has been widely applied in many fields.
 However, its search efficiency remains insufficient for our method due to the massive number of required nearest neighbor searches.
-For example, generating the result in Fig. \ref{fig:teaser}(left) required over 20.54 million searches.
+For example, generating 1 million Voronoi cells bounded by a cube required over 20.54 millions searches, where the sites are randomly sampled.
 Therefore, improving search efficiency is crucial to our method.

 Because each point-in-cell test only requires the nearest site of query point, a grids-based structure~\cite{Ray2018-MeshlessVoronoi} is well-suited for this task.
 The given sites are first placed into a group of grids according to their coordinates.
 To find the nearest site for a query point, we examine nearby grids around the query point and traverse the sites within these grids to determine the closest one.
 More details can be found in \cite{Ray2018-MeshlessVoronoi}.
-We set the grid resolution such that each grid contains 1$\sim$2 sites on average.
+We set the grid resolution so that each grid cell contains, on average, 2 $\sim$ 3 sites (for the 2D and surface cases) and 3 $\sim$ 4 sites (for the 3D case), respectively.

-By using different structures for nearest neighbor search, Algorithm~\ref{alg:serial} demonstrates varying levels of efficiency.
-The timing curves of Algorithm~\ref{alg:serial} using KD-tree and grids are shown in Fig.~\ref{fig:NNS-structure}.
+By using different structures for nearest neighbor searches, Algorithm~\ref{alg:serial} demonstrates varying levels of efficiency.
+The runtime curves of Algorithm~\ref{alg:serial} using KD-tree and grids, respectively, are shown in Fig.~\ref{fig:NNS-structure}.
 The test domains include a rectangle, a surface sphere and a tetrahedralized ball, with sites randomly sampled at varying quantities.
 These curves indicate that Algorithm~\ref{alg:serial} achieves higher efficiency when using grids-based structure.
 Thus, we adopt the grids-based structure in both our serial and parallel algorithms.